HD Radio® FAQ

 Q: My radio isn't compatible with HD Radio broadcasts.
 Will it become obsolete?

-A: Partially.
+A: At this point, no. Unlike the conversion to digital television a few years back, analog AM and FM radio will remain on the air.
 Stations broadcasting with HD Radio technology will continue to simulcast their AM or FM analog signals, so you'll be able to enjoy the same stations as before.
 Without an HD Radio tuner, though, you'll miss out on the digital-only multicast channels some stations now offer.

 Q: What is HD2?